 Czech Pilsner is often misunderstood.
 It’s a style that hasn’t gotten a ton of hype and gets lumped into the overly generalized category of Pilsner.

 Czech Pilsner is a very approachable malty and hoppy lager.
 It’s golden in color, moderate in alcohol, and complex in flavor.
 It’s bitter but in a rounded way and never harsh.
-Medium-rich malt flavor hit the palate in unison with spicy, floral and herbal Saaz hops character.
+Medium-rich malt flavor hit the palate in unison with spicy, floral, and herbal Saaz hops character.

 Pilsner Urquell Nefiltrovaný (From The Wood)

 This is a unique example.
 It can only be found in the cellars at the brewery Pilsner Urquell and occasionally at a festival.
 It’s the same beer as the standard Pilsner Urquell but it’s stored and dispensed from wooden barrels.
 Full disclosure, I was unable to determine if the barrels are pitch lined or not.
-Based on tradition, I’d expect that they are pitch lined and aren’t imparting typical oak or other wood character to the beer.
+Based on tradition, I’d expect that they are pitch lined and aren’t imparting typical oak or other wood characteristics to the beer.

 Pilsner Urquell (Bottled and Imported)

 This is doubtless different from what you’d get at the brewery or from a pub that has the “tank beer” variety of Pilsner Urquell on tap.
 It still stands up as a classic.
 A touch of malty sweetness.
 Hoppy yet soft and a pillowy mouthfeel.
 It pours with a white head and is golden.
 Moderate carbonation.
 It may not be as fresh as what you can get in Czechia but it’s still an amazing beer at a great price.